slem1/await-maven-plugin/README.md

 ## Example use case

-Wait for a docker container startup and service up with docker-compose-maven-plugin
+Wait for a docker container startup and service up with docker-compose-maven-plugin before running integration tests.

 ```xml
 <build>